nekitdev/gd.py/docs/synchronization.rst

     gd.synchronize()

 Theoretically, it is possible to disable this method by doing ``gd.synchronize(False)``.
-However, when creating a coroutine between activating those functions, the behaviour becomes hard to predict.
+However, when creating a coroutine between activating those functions, the behaviour of this function becomes really hard to predict.
-That is why gd.py developers recommend to either have this method either turned on or off.
+That is why gd.py developers recommend to either have this method turned on or off.